Expert Advice On Improving Your Home

 Check Licensing

 Hiring a licensed solar installer is critical.
-This help guarantee that the work is done properly using current best installation practices.
-There are five distinct classifications of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
-To earn licensure, a contractor must take a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.
+This helps ensure that the work is done properly using current best installation practices.
+There are five distinct levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
+For a contractor to earn a license, an installer must take a highly comprehensive educational series, gain four years of field experience, and pass written exams.

 Read Customer Reviews

-Check TrustPilot, Google Reviews, the Better Business Bureau (BBB), and other review sites to see what past customers have to say about local solar providers.
-Detailed reviews can help you evaluate a provider's trustworthiness and customer service.
-Stay away from companies with few or mainly poor reviews.
+Check TrustPilot, the Better Business Bureau (BBB), Google Reviews, and other review sites to see what past customers are saying about local solar providers.
+Detailed reviews on these platforms can help you assess a provider's integrity and customer service.
+Avoid companies with few or mainly poor reviews.

 Compare Multiple Quotes